Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Different sized screens were tested extensively using [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/).

-- I added the`loading="lazy"`attribute to recipe images to keep loading time down as the number of images on the website increases.
+- I added the`loading="lazy"attribute to recipe images to keep loading time down as the number of images on the website increases.

 **Security**

 - Passwords are hashed using Werkzeug Security to ensure they are not visible to the owner of the database or anyone else.

 - Users can create a secure password of between 4 and 30 characters when creating their account.
 Both numbers and letters can be used.

 <span id="user-stories"></span>